deprecated-near-examples/rust-status-message/README.md

 npm install
 ```

+## Quick Start
+To run this project locally:

+1. Prerequisites: Make sure you have Node.js ≥ 12 installed (https://nodejs.org), then use it to install yarn: npm install --global yarn (or just npm i -g yarn)
+2. Run the local development server: `yarn && yarn dev` (see package.json for a full list of scripts you can run with yarn)
+Now you'll have a local development environment backed by the NEAR TestNet!
+Running yarn dev will tell you the URL you can visit in your browser to see the app.

 ## Building this contract
 To make the build process compatible with multiple operating systems, the build process exists as a script in `package.json`.
 There are a number of special flags used to compile the smart contract into the wasm file.